An In-Depth Look at the Markets through the 2nd Quarter

 As the below graphs show, the market is not the economy.
 Apple, Microsoft, Amazon, Alphabet (Google’s parent) and Facebook account for nearly 20% of the S&P 500 market capitalization, yet their revenues as a percentage of US GDP are less than 5%.

 Looking at the same dynamic from a sector standpoint, we see again that the market doesn’t necessarily measure the same things or reflect the broader economy.
-The most affected economic sectors (Hotels & Tourism, Transportation, Entertainment, Restaurants & Bars and Retail Ex-Food & Beverage) make up a far greater proportion of overall employment and the economy than they do of the market or S&P 500.
+The most affected economic sectors (Hotels and Tourism, Transportation, Entertainment, Restaurants and Bars and Retail Ex-Food and Beverage) make up a far greater proportion of overall employment and the economy than they do of the market or S&P 500.
 Those sectors account for only 7% of the operating earnings of the S&P 500.
 This isn’t a new dynamic, but it has certainly become more noticeable during the current economic situation.

 Stocks are very long-term investments.
 This may sound obvious and even simplistic, but in traditional finance terms stocks are theoretically valued as the sum of the present value of all their future earnings.
 To the extent that the current downturn is short-lived, earnings return to their prior level and the growth trajectory of those earnings resumes, the impact of any one year on a stream of earnings that may extend out decades shouldn’t have a tremendous impact.

 Lower cash and U.S. Treasury yields lead stocks to trade at higher multiples of earnings.
 Investors don’t make decisions in a vacuum.
 With cash and even long-term U.S. Treasury yields well below historical rates of inflation, investors are searching for places to put their money that at least give them the potential for returns that exceed inflation.
 Stocks obviously come with more volatility, but faced with few other viable options, investors have returned to stocks and driven prices back close to pre-COVID 19 levels.